HTTPArchive/almanac.httparchive.org/src/content/en/2019/markup.md

   <figcaption>Figure 8.
 Element popularity categorized by standardization.</figcaption>
 </figure>

 Figure 8 shows the rank of each element and which category they fall into.
-I've separated the data points into discrete sets simply so that they can be viewed (otherwise there just aren't enough pixels to capture all that data), but they represent a single 'line' of popularity; the left-most being the most common, the right-most being the least common.
+I've separated the data points into discrete sets simply so that they can be viewed (otherwise there just aren't enough pixels to capture all that data), but they represent a single 'line' of popularity; the bottom-most being the most common, the top-most being the least common.
 The arrow points to the end of elements that appear in more than 1% of the pages.

 You can observe two things here.
 First, the set of elements that have more than 1% use are not exclusively HTML.
 In fact, *27 of the most popular 100 elements aren't even HTML* - they are SVG!
 And there are *non-standard tags at or very near that cutoff too*!
 Second, note that a whole lot of HTML elements are used by less than 1% of pages.